melop/killigenomics/README.md

 # killigenomics
 Scripts for African killifish genomics.
-The raw data can be found on NCBI SRA xxxxx.
+The raw data can be found on NCBI BioProject# PRJNA531796.
+Data files can be found on Mendeley data https://data.mendeley.com/datasets/f9phgbv4rs/1.

+Citation:
+Relaxed selection limits lifespan by increasing mutation load.
+R Cui, T Medeiros, D Willemsen, L Iasi, G Collier, M Graef, M Reichard, D R Valenzano (2019) Cell:178.

 The main programming language used was PHP >5.
 They can be most efficiently run with HHVM or PHP 7.

 * genome_assembly/ scripts for performing genome assembly and improvements